Ebonny shares her views on lessening dark spots and uneven skin tone, drawing from past experience and experiences of those she cares for.

 Vitamin C Serum for Fading Dark Spots

-The writer of this page suffered recurring dark spots in her teens and well beyond.
+The author suffered recurring dark spots in her teens and well beyond.
 Thankfully it is no longer a problem but when recently a very dear close relative had similar skin issues she was determined to try to help and in researching came upon a Vitamin C Anti Aging Serum which, curiously, had received exceptionally good reviews concerning it's fading of dark spots properties.

-The writer approached her relative about using the OZ Naturals Vitamin C Serum pictured on this page and, because nothing else had had much effect, she decided to give it a try.
-Although there was some scepticism about the testimonials, for the writer's relative, in a relatively short period of time, there was indeed a significant, visible difference and improvement in skin tone.
+The writer approached her relative about using the OZ Naturals Vitamin C Serum and because nothing else had had much effect, she decided to give it a try.
+Although there was some skepticism about the testimonials, for the writer's relative, in a relatively short period of time, there was indeed a significant, visible difference and improvement in skin tone.

 Please note it was applied directly to the skin (i.e. straight after cleansing) and it was found that using a cotton bud for application helped a lot for treating individual small spots of darkened skin - leaving unaffected skin untouched by the serum.

 After allowing this serum time to dry on the skin, sunscreen was applied and then makeup on top if wanted.
 Initially the writer's relative found the notion of applying the serum with a cotton bud, waiting for it to dry, then putting on the sunscreen seemed a huge chore, but in reality found this morning routine only takes minutes and the results are well worth the effort, as having an evener skin tone helped with facing the world much more confidently.
 This feeling is quite simply invaluable.
 (If only the writer had known about it when she herself was a teen!)

 Apply sunscreen daily whilst trying to fade the dark spots.
 And, once faded, you must still continue to use it daily.

 Religiously applying it every day and re-applying it as necessary may be a chore, but it is your safest bet if you truly want an even skin tone.